Updated: 1 day ago

 You’ve got a job offer in hand!
-Now you need to determine if the compensation package is fair and whether you should request a counteroffer.
-There are many factors that influence a salary offer: location, company size, type of company, experience and education levels.
+Now you need to determine if the total compensation package is fair and whether you should request a salary counteroffer.
+There are many factors that influence a salary offer: location, company size, type of company, experience, and education levels.
 If you have been offered additional compensation (an annual bonus, sign-on bonus, stock incentives) you will need to do more research.
 With some analysis using the sites below, you can get a pretty good idea of a fair salary for the type of work you will be doing.

 Tips for Using Salary Comparison Tools

 Understanding Job Matching

 Some companies have very consistent job titles, many do not.
 When using the survey tools, carefully evaluate the match of the job you have been offered vs. the job you choose from the survey. if your target position typically has a Senior-level title, you should search for salary survey information for both the lower and higher job titles.
 Filter the results by as many variables as you can to get data that closely matches the position you are researching.
 If you cannot filter by location, I would not suggest using the provided data.

 Choose Your Matched Jobs Carefully

 Many of the tools provide the total number of responses used in calculating the survey information.
 If the total number of responses is low the reported salary data may not be reliable and should not be used.